9 Facts About Addiction People Usually Get Wrong

 This should come as good news to parents who are at the center of our mission.
 Over the past year, the Partnership for Drug-Free Kids has worked closely with parents and experts in the treatment and recovery field to create Time To Get Help.This new treatment resource and community helps parents and caregivers gain a better understanding of teen alcohol and drug abuse, dependence and addiction; get support from experts and other parents who have been there and understand the challenges and emotions of caring for an addicted child; and find the right treatment for their child and family.

-I encourage Intervene readers to take a closer look at For example, pincluding more information and a deeper understanding of MAT and what the options are?
 What are your thoughts on opioid addiction and approaches like MAT?
 We would love to hear from you.